orion-project/rezonator2/help/func_beam_var.rst

 Plot positions
 ~~~~~~~~~~~~~~

 An element to calculate beam radius at.
-If the element has length (a crystal, for example) you can also specify an offset from the left edge of the element to calculate beam radius within it.
-If you set the offset value larger than the element's length it will be truncated to the length.
+If the element has length (a :ref:`elem_brewster_crystal`, for example), you can also specify an offset from the left edge of the element to calculate beam radius within it.
+If you set the offset value larger than the element’s length, it will be truncated to the length.
+The offset value can be negative; then it gets subtracted from the element’s length.
+So the negative offset is the distance from the right edge of the element.

 Additional Parameters
 ---------------------